 Many people may receive medical, dental, or other health care at some point in their life that they are not happy with.
 However, dissatisfaction alone does not form the basis of a medical malpractice claim.

 Instead, a medical malpractice claim typically requires proof of medical negligence.
-This proof may need to come in the form of medical expert testimony that your provider performed below a reasonable medical standard and that another, similarly trained professional in the same situation would have likely taken different actions.
+This proof may need to come in the form of a medical expert’s testimony that your provider performed below a reasonable medical standard and that another, similarly trained professional in the same situation would have likely taken different actions.

-A lawyer in your area may be able to help you show how the injuries you sustained were related to medical negligence.
-Your lawyer may work to do this by:
+A medical malpractice lawyer in your area may be able to help you show how the injuries you sustained were negligent.
+Your attorney may work to do this by: